13. How to Take Photos 8: Digital Image File Formats

 Notes for this lesson come from Adobe.com, Simon d'Entremont and Chris Parker.

 Digital images come in two general types: Raster & Vector.
-Vector image formats, like PDFs and SVGs, can be resized larger or smaller without any change in the image, because they are made with mathematical equations (lines and curves).
-Vector files contain no pixels.
-Raster images are made up of pixels that can change drastically if resized, creating blur and other distortion.
-JPEG's, GIFs, PNGs, BMPs, and TIFFs, are all Raster files.
-Raster files are best for digital photography.
+Vector image formats, like PDFs and SVGs, can be resized larger or smaller without any change in the image, because they are made with mathematical equations (lines and curves), not pixels.
 Vector formats are better for logos, graphics, and illustrations.
-Vector files cannot edit specific parts of a photo with as much precision as raster file editing - where you can change a single pixel and not affect the rest.

 JPEG

-The JPEG was created in 1992 by the Joint Photography Expert Group, a committee founded by the ISO, and using patents by IBM, Mitsubishi, AT&T, and Canon.
-JPEGS were created as a way to compress digital images at a 10:1 ratio, while minimizing loss to image quality.
-These experts chose algorithms and colors to prioritize, in order to preserve and even enhance the beauty of an image, while making it smaller for ease of use on the internet.
-For this reason, taking a JPEG with your digital camera is like putting it in Lightroom on Autopilot - your camera adjusts the colors and exposure to get a prettier picture that takes up a fraction of the space of a larger file format.
-This is why JPEGs are the default format of digital imagery on the internet, and so many other platforms.
-It's a bit counter-intuitive as an artist to think of smaller (less detail/quality) as better, but remember, on the internet, people want pages to load as quickly as possible, so the smaller file sizes load faster.
+These experts chose algorithms and colors to prioritize, in order to preserve and even enhance the beauty of an image, while making it smaller.
+For this reason, taking a JPEG with your digital camera is like putting it in Lightroom on Autopilot - your camera adjusts the colors and exposure to get a prettier picture that takes up a fraction of the space of a RAW file.
+It's a bit counter-intuitive as an artist to think of smaller (less detail/quality) as better - and they're not, they're missing lots of detail.
+But, at first glance, they will look prettier.
+RAW files may look flat and dull at first, but you have a greater ability to edit them.
 In 2000, the group tried to create a successor to the JPEG, the JPEG2000, but no one uses it.
+Most websites, including Schoology, aren't compatible with JPEG2000.

 HEIC